Aspect Ratios and Their Importance to Multi-Layered PCBs

 When embarking on the manufacturing journey post PCB design, you may be one of the skilled few who have taken on the challenge of incorporating vias throughout your design.
 Although you will soon be reaping the benefits of adding this technology into your board’s layout, there are inevitably going to be a handful of hurdles you must jump through prior, however, such is life.

-Aspect ratios play a crucial role in the manufacturing process of PCB aspect ratios and should not be taken lightly.
+Aspect ratios play a crucial role in the manufacturing process of an aspect ratio PCB and should not be taken lightly.
 If neglected, they can leave you with a tattered circuit board barely able to form proper connection points for your via plating, or even electronic component placement.

 Foundations: Vias Before Aspect Ratios for PCBs